HybrisMC/HybrProxy/README.md

 HybrProxy supports the following arguments:

 - `--config=/path/to/config.json`: Use a custom config file (default config file is `config.json` in the current working directory)
-- `--noTray`: Disable the tray icon
+- `--noTray`: Disable the tray icon (auto disabled if on a Mac and using the dashboard)

 # Authenticating 🔒

-When you will login for the first time you will see in the console a message like this:
+When you login with a new account for the first time you will see a console message like this:

 ```
 Please login to Microsoft to continue!
 Go to "https://www.microsoft.com/link" and enter the code XXXXXXXX to authenticate!
 ```

 Open a browser and login with your Microsoft account.
-If you have not migrated your account yet you can try to edit the code manually. _(Or migrate your account)_

-**⚠️ Mojang accounts wont be supported!**
+---

+## 🧪 Contributing

+If you want to contribute features, please make a [`fork`](https://github.com/HybrisMC/HybrProxy/fork) of the branch.